+In the Scheme section, press the arrow to reveal a drop-down menu with all the pre-installed pointer schemes.
 There are twelve system schemes in total.
-To see a preview of a scheme, select it from the menu, and you can see all its icons by scrolling in the Customize section.
+For a preview of a scheme, select it from the menu, and you can see all its mouse cursors by scrolling in the Customize section.

 You can also choose to “Enable pointer shadow” by checking the corresponding box under the Customize section.